Lamvince/Extremis-Containerized/README.md

 EXTREMIS

 ## Description
+Extremis-Containerized is a project to redeploy the original [Extremis](https://github.com/Lamvince/Extremis) webapp using Docker, Kuberntes and AWS.
+The original repository will serve as an archive, so that the hard work of team Burnaby-15 can remain untocuhed.

 Our team BBY15 is developing Extremis to help people keep track of extreme weather conditions to protect themselves and their properties by following real-time weather conditions and by sharing their current situations.